nuzkito/chrome-pdf-php/README.md

 # ChromePdf

-Simple wrapper to generate PDF using Google Chrome in headless mode.
+Simple wrapper to convert HTML to PDF using Google Chrome in headless mode.

 Requires Chrome 59 installed.
 To install Chrome in a Linux Debian:
 ```